-1University of Coimbra, Molecular Physical Chemistry R&D Unit- Center of Investigation in Environment-Genetics and Oncobiology CIMAGO- Department of Life Sciences, Coimbra, Portugal; 2University of Coimbra, Research Unit for Sport and Physical Activity CIDAF-Faculty of Sport Sciences and Physical Education, Coimbra, Portugal; 3Higher Institute of Educational Sciences of the Douro, Department of Sports, Penafiel, Portugal response, enabling cells that survive Cr(VI) exposure to withstand further stresses, namely those found in the tumor microenvironment.
-To test this hypothesis, we evaluated whether exposure to Cr(VI) affected the stress response of cultured human lung carcinoma cells (A549 cells) and their susceptibility to stress.
+1University of Coimbra, Molecular Physical Chemistry R&D Unit- Center of Investigation in Environment-Genetics and Oncobiology CIMAGO- Department of Life Sciences, Coimbra, Portugal; 2University of Coimbra, Research Unit for Sport and Physical Activity CIDAF-Faculty of Sport Sciences and Physical Education, Coimbra, Portugal; 3Higher Institute of Educational Sciences of the Douro, Department of Sports, Penafiel, Portugal

 Background: Numerous epidemiological studies provided evidence for a link between higher levels of physical activity and lower risk of many types of cancer.
-Physical activity may lower cancer risk through weight
+Physical activity may lower cancer risk through weight maintenance, by reducing estrogen and insulin levels and by keeping a healthy immune system.
+There is also some indication from in vitro studies that exercise-conditioned human serum affects the viability of cancer cells.
+The aim of this systematic review with meta-analysis (SRM) was to estimate the magnitude of this effect.